Schoen's conjecture for limits of isoperimetric surfaces: Introduction

-\begin{rema} Note that the decay rate $\tau>n-3$ guarantees that coordinate hyperplanes in the end of $(M,g)$ are asymptotically flat with mass zero. \end{rema} O.~Chodosh, Y.~Shi, H.~Yu, and the first-named author have showed that in asymptotically flat Riemannian three-manifolds with non-negative scalar curvature and positive mass, there is a unique isoperimetric region for every given sufficiently large amount of volume and that these large isoperimetric regions are close to centered coordinate balls in the chart at infinity; see \cite[Theorem 1.1]{CESH}.
-An alternative proof of this result with a different condition on the scalar curvature was subsequently given by H.~Yu; see \cite[Theorem 1.6]{yu}.
-As a step towards the characterization of large isoperimetric regions in asymptotically flat Riemannian manifolds of dimension $3 < n \leq 7$, Corollary \ref{main result} shows that the (unique) large components of the boundaries of such regions necessarily diverge. \begin{coro} Let $(M,g)$ be a Riemannian manifold of dimension $3<n\leq 7$ and asymptotically flat of rate $\tau>n-3$ with non-negative scalar curvature and positive mass.
-Let $K\subset M$ be a compact set that is disjoint from the boundary of $M$ and suppose that there are isoperimetric regions $\Omega_1,\,\Omega_2,\hdots$ in $(M,g)$ with $|\Omega_k|\to\infty$.
+O.~Chodosh, Y.~Shi, H.~Yu, and the first-named author have shown that in asymptotically flat Riemannian 3-manifolds with nonnegative scalar curvature and positive mass, there is a unique isoperimetric region for every given sufficiently large amount of volume and that these large isoperimetric regions are close to centered coordinate balls in the chart at infinity; see \cite[Theorem 1.1]{CESH}.
+An alternative proof of this result with a different condition on the scalar curvature was subsequently found by H.~Yu; see \cite[Theorem 1.6]{yu}.
+As a step towards the characterization of large isoperimetric regions in asymptotically flat Riemannian manifolds of dimension $3 < n \leq 7$, Corollary \ref{main result} shows that the (unique) large components of the boundaries of such regions necessarily diverge. \begin{coro} Let $(M,g)$ be a Riemannian manifold of dimension $3<n\leq 7$ that is asymptotically flat of rate $\tau>n-3$ and has nonnegative scalar curvature and positive mass.
+Let $K\subset M$ be a compact set such that $K\cap \partial M=\emptyset$.
+Suppose that there are isoperimetric regions $\Omega_1,\,\Omega_2,\hdots\subset M$ with $|\Omega_k|\to\infty$.
 Then, for all $k$ sufficiently large, either $K\subset \Omega_k$ or $K\cap \Omega_k=\emptyset$. \end{coro}

+\begin{rema} The assumption that $\tau>n-3$ is required in our proof in two different places.
+First, in the proof of Proposition \ref{gamma limit lemma}, it is used to estimate the difference between the second variation of area of $\partial \Omega_k$ and of $\partial \Omega$.
+Second, the assumption guarantees that coordinate hyperplanes in the end of $(M,g)$ are asymptotically flat with mass zero.
+This is crucial in the proof of Proposition \ref{flat flat}.
+Our methods give no clue as to whether Theorem \ref{main result 2} holds for all $\tau > (n-2)/2$.
+If true, then a different strategy of proof would be required. \end{rema}